03rcooke/prot_occ/README.md

 - temporal beta diversity
 - spatiotemporal coverage of data

-R script (launch_ants.R) contains an example script for ants to create the objects and model specifications needed to run the occupancy models in a high-performance computing environment
+R script (launch_example.R) contains an example script to create the objects and model specifications needed to run the occupancy models in a high-performance computing environment.